 Cheeses & Nuts

 The calcium and phosphorus found in these foods help to re-mineralize teeth by strengthening the tooth’s enamel.
-For old people there are ways to deal with uncomfortable dentures.
+For old people, there are ways to deal with uncomfortable dentures.
+They can get dental implants and ask their dentist about it.

 Carrots & Broccoli